The Real Estate Commission Structure: How Flat Fees, Splits, And Thresholds Will Motivate Your Agents

 How traditional commission splits motivate agents

-Traditional commission splits motivate most real estate agents because there is a simple and direct correlation between increasing the value of a transaction and an increase in their total earned commission.
+Traditional commission splits motivate most agents because there is a simple and direct correlation between the value of a transaction and their total commission earned.

 How to make commission splits even more effective